The average cost of a stolen record is $242. See how much your organization can save with cloud data protection: Generate your ROI report.

 The Anatomy of Mega-breaches: An Analysis of the Top 100 Data Breaches of the Past 15+ Years

 In today’s world, data breaches are a fact of life for both consumers and companies.
 It’s become somewhat of a truism to point out that for many companies breaches are a matter of if not when as defenders are at a significant disadvantage.
 The reason this is the case is that over the past 15+ years, we’ve seen the growth of a concerning trend that’s become almost banal today – the rise of what has been dubbed “mega-breaches.”
 This term is used to refer to breaches impacting 1 million or more records, which was once upon a time a startling hallmark.
 The first of these breaches occurred in the summer of 2004, when an AOL engineer exfiltrated 92 million screen names to sell to scammers.
 This incident is believed to have impacted at least 30 million customers.
 At the time, such a crime was so rare that the judge initially wasn’t sure how to sentence the perpetrator and refused his initial plea bargain.
-Since then, breaches have only continued to balloon in scope, with mega-breaches becoming more prominent.
+Since then, data breaches have only continued to balloon in scope, with mega-breaches becoming more prominent.

 In order to investigate how the trend of mega-breaches has taken shape over the last 15+ years, we took a look at the top 100 breaches between 2004 and 2020, ranked by the number of records impacted.
 Based on our analysis, we found that on average mega-breaches increased 36% year over year.
-After 2016, mega-breaches impacting more than 500 million records became more frequent.
+After 2016, data breaches impacting more than 500 million records became more frequent.
 In 2020, yet another milestone was reached when multiple breaches impacting billions of records occurred.
 From our analysis, it was clear that not all mega-breaches were created equal.
 Because of the frequency and size of mega-breaches, it makes sense to develop a new way of thinking about these incidents.
 To that end we looked at a variety of metrics for these incidents, such as:

 - The industry of the company impacted by the incident